aubreyrjones/libesp/README.md

 At the start of your program, before you call any esp_zone() or esp_sample_*() functions, you need to call esp_init().
 This sets up the global profiling context.

-For each thread you spawn in your program (and for which you would like profiling information), you must call esp_thread_init().
-This sets up the thread-local profiling context.
-This function is called automatically for you in the main thread by the esp_init() function, so you need only invoke it in additional threads.

 During the course of your program, in the main loop, you need to call esp_frame_end() at the end of each iteration.